The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Explained: Aero Bike Wheels (Zipp Enve Mavic Fulcrum)

-The rim width also affects, among other things, how wide the tires you can fit on the bike and the tire-rim transition (aerodynamics).
+The rim width affects, among other things, how wide tires you can put on them, the transition between the tire and rim (which affects aerodynamics), and stability.

 Trifox WT11 rim profile.